Try this ultimate delicious flapjack recipe with condensed milk

 N isn’t a flapjack fan (no idea why because he likes cereal bars and oats), but I know the OH will eat it for several days.
 The great thing about flapjack apart from the taste, is it’ll last without too much storage effort.

-An easy flapjack recipe is also the ideal first bake to make with chlidren.
+An easy condensed milk flapjack recipe is also the ideal first bake to make with chlidren.
 Minimal ingredients, satisfying to lick the spoon.
 The hardest part is working out when they’re ready to come out of the oven.
 You don’t want them to catch a darker brown; a golden brown means they’ll still be a bit sticky when you’re eating them.
 Too long in the oven and they’ll break your teeth but you can keep checking until you think they’re be ready.

-I make cuts in he surface after they’ve been taken out of the oven, to help cut them once they’ve cooled down.
+I make cuts in the surface after they’ve been taken out of the oven, to help cut them once they’ve cooled down.
 You can serve cut into squares and piled on a plate, or straight out of the tin.
 Just watch out for non stick bakeware – use a decent thickness of greaseproof / baking paper underneath and a normal kitchen knife to cut the flapjack rather than a sharper knife.

 You can use a baking tin – any shape you want, or even a glass Pyrex dish.
 As long as it’s ovenproof and has a reasonable side on it, it’ll work fine.
 Just cool in the tin, then cut into squares once cool.